“The Dark Knight fights to save Gotham City from its deadliest enemy.”

 In this animated feature set in the 1940s, the troubled yet heroic Batman (Kevin Conroy) is pitted against a mysterious figure who is rubbing out Gotham City’s most dangerous criminals, and who many believe is the caped crusader himself.
 Batman’s alter ego, millionaire Bruce Wayne, is about to get married to the lovely Andrea Beaumont (Dana Delany), who helps him recover from his need to avenge his parents’ murder—meaning that his crime-fighting days may be numbered.

-This Script to Screen presentation of Batman: Mask of the Phantasm (1993) will be followed by a Q&A with Screenwriters Alan Burnett and Michael Reaves.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of Batman: Mask of the Phantasm (1993) was followed by a Q&A with Screenwriters Alan Burnett and Michael Reaves.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Alan Burnett

 Alan Burnett is a television writer-producer particularly associated with Warner Bros.
 Animation, Hanna-Barbera Productions, DC Comics and Walt Disney television animation.
 Over the course of his career, he has won five Emmys for his work in television as well as three Annie Awards, two Humanitas Awards, and an Animation Writer of the Year Award from the Writers Guild of America.
 He has had a hand in virtually every DC animated project since the waning years of the Super Friends (1973).
 Burnett’s contributions for Disney were largely a part of the 1990s Disney Afternoon, where he was attached to the Disney’s Adventures of the Gummi Bears (1985) and various projects set in the Scrooge McDuck universe.
 He has worked on many television shows, from The Smurfs (1981) to the DC special, Batman: The Animated Series